Why Google Adwords Keyword Planner is Not The Best Anymore ?

 A very similar tool to SEMRush and does almost everything that SEMRush does but a little more expensive.

-If you are looking for pure play keyword research and don’t want to pick into competitor data, this could be one of the best keyword research tools.
+If you are looking for pure play alternative to Google Adwords keyword tool and don’t want to pick into competitor data, this could be one of the best keyword research tools.
 Also, besides Google and Bing ( SEMRush and Spyfu covers both), this also provides search volume data for YouTube ( More on YouTube optimization), Amazon and App Store ( helpful for App Store Optimization).
 For every search they also have a “Questions” tab, which basically shows what are the questions people are asking with the same keywords.
 However, in this the free version ( or even the basic paid version) do not provide any volume data and only the keywords.
 To get the search volume data you need to get the ProBasic package that starts at $88/month ( $20 more than the SEMRush base subscription that gives you both volume as well as CPC data).